Ho-Chunk: Ho-Chunk Nation

 The Ho-Chunk have established the Hoocąk Waaziija Haci Language and Culture Division, which has developed materials to teach and restore use of the Hocąk language and other elements of their culture.
 Among its recent innovations is the development of a Hocąk-language app for the iPhone.
 The Ho-Chunk have about 200 native speakers among its elders.

 Of the 7,192 tribal members as of May 2011, 5,042 lived in Wisconsin.
-The tribes own 4,602 acres (18.625 km²) scattered across parts of 12 counties in Wisconsin and one in Minnesota.
+The tribes own 4,602 acres (18.625 km2) scattered across parts of 12 counties in Wisconsin and one in Minnesota.
 The largest concentrations are in Jackson, Clark, and Monroe counties in Wisconsin.
 Smaller areas lie in Adams, Crawford, Dane, Juneau, La Crosse, Marathon, Rock, Sauk, Shawano, and Wood counties in Wisconsin.
 The Ho-Chunk Nation also owns land in Lynwood, Illinois.

 Government

 The Ho-Chunk Nation established a written constitution and is governed by an elected council.
-As of 2023, the current president is Marlon WhiteEagle.
+As of 2023, the current president is Jon Greendeer.

-Since the late 20th-century, the tribe operates six casinos in Wisconsin, in order to raise funds:
+Since the late 20th century, the tribe operates six casinos in Wisconsin, in order to raise funds: